krunolp/offline_ht/README.md

-# Approximate Heavy Tails in Finite Sample Stochastic Gradient Descent
+# Approximate Heavy Tails in Offline (Multi-Pass) Stochastic Gradient Descent

-This is a repository provides source code for the [Approximate Heavy Tails in Finite Sample Stochastic Gradient Descent](www.arxiv.com) paper.
+This is a repository provides source code for the [Approximate Heavy Tails in Offline (Multi-Pass) Stochastic Gradient Descent](www.arxiv.com) paper.

 ## Dependencies